 Please find enclosed a copy of the records located in response to your request.
-Some information has been withheld pursuant to sections 15 (Disclosure harmful to law enforcement) and 22 (Disclosure harmful to personal privacy) of FOIPPA.
-Copies of these sections of FOIPPA are provided for your reference.
+Some information has been withheld pursuant to section 15 (Disclosure harmful to law enforcement), of FOIPPA.
+A copy of this section of FOIPPA is provided for your reference.
+Please note some information in the records is marked 'not responsive' as it does not respond to the wording and/or the date range of your request.
 A complete copy of FOIPPA is available online at: